 Top Tip: Use The TAB key to quickly move from one cell to the next for a faster experience.

-Currently the fastest time for this level (Level 1) since Wednesday, November 13, 2019 has been achieved by Dojyyyy with a time of 0:23 (that is 23 seconds) on Tuesday, September 10, 2019.
+Currently the fastest time for this level (Level 1) since Wednesday, November 13, 2019 has been achieved by 14parkf with a time of 0:11 (that is 11 seconds) on Thursday, November 14, 2019.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.

 The solutions to this and other Transum puzzles, exercises and activities are available here when you are signed in to your Transum subscription account.
 If you do not yet have an account and you are a teacher or parent you can apply for one here.